wakatara/harsh/README.md

     Yesterday's score: 88.3%
 ```

 The sparkline at the top give a graphical representation of each day's score.
-The thick lines in the graph say when you did a habit, the thin lines say that you were within your threshold for doing it every x days.
-A thick dot implies you had to skip or were unable to exercise a habit for whatever reason, and a thin dot indicates the period for which a skip would normally be in effect (eg you could not clean your apartment because you were on a business trip).

-The score specifies how many of the due habits you did that day of total possible and removes any you may have skipped from the calculation.
+The score at the bottom specifies how many of your habits you fulfilled that day of total possible and removes any you may have skipped from the calculation.

 ### Done